 Now, this is where I thought I’d have trouble.
 I figured all of those diced apples would poke a hole in this for sure but I was amazed at how sturdy this was!
 I had imagined it to be something like crescent roll dough (the kind you use in a can) but this is a lot sturdier than that.

 Who knew puff pastry would be such a workhorse?

 Here it is all rolled up!

-The original recipe said to cut it into twelve pieces but since we weren’t too particular on the measuring thing I figured I’d eyeball this too.
+The original recipe said to cut it into 12 pieces.
+But since we weren’t too particular about the measuring thing I figured I’d eyeball this too.

 I cut my roll about every inch.

-Place them all on a baking sheet about two inches apart.
+Place them all on the prepared cookie sheet about two inches apart.

 Bake at 375 for 15 minutes.